-This study presents nationally representative antimalarial price and markup data from the private for-profit sector across all AMFm pilots before and 6-15 months after the arrival of AMFm co-paid ACTs.
-Our study showed substantial reductions in QAACT prices and absolute markups in six of the eight pilots.
+This study presents nationally representative antimalarial price and markup data from the private for-profit sector across all AMFm pilots in seven African countries before and 6–15 months after the arrival of AMFm-subsidized ACTs.
+We found substantial reductions in quality-assured ACT prices and absolute markups in six of the eight pilots.

-No decrease in the price of QAACTs was observed in Madagascar, where baseline prices were much lower than in other pilots, due to the presence of a highly subsidised paediatric QAACT distributed through a national social marketing program.
-Nevertheless, Madagascar had the second lowest QAACT prices at end line.
-In Uganda, the lack of overall decrease in QAACT price may be attributed to very low levels of awareness of AMFm and RRPs, due to substantial delays in the implementation of communication interventions (8, 9).
+No decrease in the price of quality-assured ACTs was observed in Madagascar, where baseline prices were much lower than in other pilots because of the presence of a highly subsidized pediatric quality-assured ACT that was distributed through a national social marketing program.
+Nevertheless, Madagascar had the second lowest prices at end line.
+In Uganda the lack of overall decrease in price may be attributed to very low levels of awareness of AMFm and recommended retail prices, a result of the substantial delays in the implementation of communication interventions.[8,9]

-In addition to changes in QAACT prices and markups, we observed decreases in retail prices and absolute retail markups of other types of antimalarials in most pilots.
-There are two possible explanations for the reductions observed for non-subsidised antimalarials.
+In addition to changes in quality-assured ACT prices and markups, we observed decreases in retail prices and absolute retail markups of other types of antimalarials in most pilots.
+There are two possible explanations for the reductions observed for nonsubsidized antimalarials.

-First, QAACTs are substitute goods for other antimalarial types, so prices for other antimalarial categories may be lowered in response to decreased demand for non-subsidised medicines.
+First, quality-assured ACTs are substitute goods for other types of antimalarials.
+Thus, prices for other antimalarial categories may be lowered in response to decreased demand for nonsubsidized medicines.

 Second, there could be declines in the prices of antimalarial medicines for reasons unrelated to AMFm, such as reductions in marginal costs.
-Even if there was a downward trend in prices of antimalarial medicines, it is likely that AMFm was still responsible for a large share of the reductions in QAACT prices, since the changes in QAACT prices in relative and absolute terms were typically much larger than the changes observed for other antimalarial categories.
+Even if there were a downward trend in prices of antimalarials, it is likely that AMFm was responsible for a large share of the reductions in quality-assured ACT prices, since the changes in these prices in relative and absolute terms were typically much larger than the changes we observed for other antimalarial categories.

-Is there scope for further reduction in QAACT prices?
+Opportunities For Further Price Reductions

-Although there were substantial reductions in QAACT prices in several pilots, it is important to assess whether there is scope for further reductions in retail prices in order to maximise the potential public health impact of the intervention.
+There were substantial reductions in quality-assured ACT prices in several pilots.
+However, it is important to assess whether there is scope for further reductions in retail prices to maximize the potential public health impact of the intervention.

-Our comparison of RRPs and endline QAACT prices provides some insight into this issue.
-RRPs appeared to act as a price floor.
-The 25th percentile for prices of adult packs of QAACTs did not fall below their RRPs in any pilot.
+Our comparison of recommended retail prices and end-line prices provides some insight into this issue.
+Recommended retail prices appeared to act as a price floor.
+The 25th percentile for prices of adult packs of quality-assured ACTs did not fall below their recommended retail prices in any pilot.

-One factor which appears to help explain whether QAACT prices were close to their recommended levels was the extent of supporting communication and public awareness campaigns (8).
-In the four pilots with high RRP awareness and consistent implementation of communications campaigns (Ghana, Kenya, Tanzania mainland and Zanzibar), the interquartile range for adult QAACT prices was very narrow, with most observations equal or close to the RRP.
-The other three pilots with RRPs (Niger, Nigeria and Uganda) experienced various difficulties with implementing these supporting interventions, and QAACT prices were far more variable and exceeded RRPs (9).
-This suggests that if RRPs are utilised, both their level and their sustained promotion are critical.
+One factor that appears to help explain whether prices were close to their recommended levels was the extent of supporting communication and public awareness campaigns.[8]
+In the four pilots with high awareness of recommended retail prices and consistent implementation of communication campaigns (Ghana, Kenya, Tanzania, and Zanzibar), the interquartile range for adult prices was very narrow, with most observations equal or close to the recommended retail prices.
+The other three pilots with recommended retail prices (Niger, Nigeria, and Uganda) experienced various difficulties with implementing these supporting interventions, and prices there were far more variable and exceeded recommended retail prices.[9]
+This suggests that if recommended retail prices are used, both their level and sustained promotion about them are critical.